mendix/docs/content/en/docs/catalog/manage-data-sources/search.md

 In the **Filters** dialog box, check the **Environment Type** that you want to include in your search.
 Then click **Apply Filters**.
 The search results will only display results in the selected environments.

 You can also filter by CRUD (Creatable, Readable, Updatable, or Deletable) capabilities.
-See the [Viewing OData Capabilities in Data Hub Catalog](/catalog/write-data/#view-capabilities) section of *Write Data to Another App* for more information.
+See the [Viewing OData Capabilities in Catalog](/catalog/write-data/#view-capabilities) section of *Write Data to Another App* for more information.

 You will also see any OData restrictions that apply, including **Count** and **Pagination** and whether something is **Sortable** or **Filterable**.